Luo-Liang/ATP/README.md

 #### Pairwise sequential ping
 Just run `bash runall-ping.sh <output_name>`.
 This does a sequential, pairwise ping of all machines.
 To change how long each probe runs, `emacs runall-ping.sh`, then change the line `cat hosts | xargs -Iip sh run-ping-on.sh ip 1 $baseName`, where `1` says run each pairwise probe for 1 sec.
+The frequency of ping can be changed in `ping-csv.sh`.

 #### Pairwise iperf bandwidth
 Just run `bash runall-tcp-seq.sh <output_name>`.
 This does a sequential, pairwise bandwidth probe of all machines.
 Similarly, change `ip 60` in